 Henry Klein, owner and creator of Kleinprint.net, juried the show.
 His art dealership is devoted to contemporary art from Central and Eastern Europe, and he has offered his expertise on many program boards.

 The print exhibition is held in the University Gallery in Ingram on the Pacific Lutheran University Campus.
 The University Gallery is open 8am to 4pm Monday through Friday and always free.
-Exhibition will run through March 4.
+The exhibition will run through March 4.

 The School of Arts and Communication at Pacific Lutheran University houses the Departments of Art & Design, Communication & Theatre, and Music and presents more than 250 events each season.
 Pacific Lutheran University offers approximately 3,500 students a unique blend of academically rigorous liberal arts and professional programs.
 Students develop skills in decision-making, analysis, communication and reasoning that prepare them for a lifetime of success – both in their careers and in service to others.